chris-hildebrandt/LearnAndCode-2.3/Course-Materials/Weekly-Modules/week-18-code-smells-refactoring.md

 ### Journal:
 - *Smell Catalog:* Log the five smells you targeted and the refactor applied.
-- *Regression Safeguards:* Note which tests or checks gave you confidence behaviour stayed the same.
+- *Regression Safeguards:* Note which tests or checks gave you confidence behavior stayed the same.

 ### Discussion Prep:
 - *Which smell surprised you most?*
-- *How did you ensure behaviour stayed the same?*
+- *How did you ensure behavior stayed the same?*
 - *What tooling helped you locate smells?*
 - *Where do you still see opportunities for future refactors?*